 All on-safari ground transportation is provided in safari vehicles with a maximum of 6 guests per vehicle.
-Charter flights are in a 12-seater Cessna Grand Caravan.
+Charter flights are in an 8-seater Cessna Grand Caravan.

 With a Boundless Journeys guide, your experience is that of friend and local adventurer.
 We believe strongly in working with local guides, experts in the areas to which we travel, and they hold the keys to unlocking the hidden delights of your chosen destination.
 Although you will never know they are at work—the mark of a truly great leader—our guides make magical things happen and add a dimension to your trip that you could not experience on your own.
 Over the years we have forged bonds with some of the best guides in the world, and we typically work with a small team of guides in each region.
 You will be informed of the guide for your trip one month prior to your departure.

 There is no experience quite like seeing a mountain gorilla in the wild—and there’s no place quite like Rwanda to see these majestic primates.
 It’s a country that experienced great tragedy during the genocide of 1994.
 But the last 30...